sauraen/zcamedit/README.md

 data will get used by the game engine, so we have to be able to control their order.

-Each armature must have the following custom properties.
+Each armature must have the custom properties described below.
 Click "Init Armature & Bone Props" in the "zcamedit Armature Controls" panel within the armature properties window to create and initialize these.
-This will only create them if they don't exist, so clicking it again won't overwrite your frame settings if you've already set them.
+This will only create them if they don't exist, so clicking it again won't overwrite your settings if you've already set them.

 #### start_frame

-The camera action actually starts on frame startFrame+1.
+The camera action actually starts on frame start_frame+1.

 #### end_frame

-end_frame is almost useless, it does not end or stop the camera command (running out of key points, or another camera command starting, is what does).
+There is also an end_frame parameter in the cutscene data, however it is almost useless.
+It does not end or stop the camera command--running out of key points, or another camera command starting, is what does.
 It's only checked when the camera command starts.
 In a normal cutscene where time starts from 0 and advances one frame at a time, as long as end_frame >= start_frame + 2, the command will work the same.

+So, this plugin just sets it to a "reasonable value" (the sum of the `frames` values of all the key points, though this is not the number of frames the camera command actually lasts for!
+This was chosen because it seems like what the original developers' tool did) on export, and just asserted for validity on import.

+So this is not actually a custom property in the armature--you can ignore it.

 #### rel_link